iosphere/ISHPermissionKit/README.md

 **deployment target of iOS 7** or later.
 Permission categories that were added after iOS 7 will be skipped on unsupported versions.

+ISHPermissionKit verifies that the required usage descriptions are provided in your apps `Info.plist`.
+If the `DEBUG` preprocessor macro is set, it will assert and explains which keys need to be added.

 <img src="assets/demo.gif" align="center" width="320" height="568" alt="Sample App Demo">

 In contrast to other libraries (such as